charleswal-a/stock-market-predictor/README.md

 ## Contributors

-All model training and evaluation was done my me.
+All the model training and prediction evaluation was done my me.

 Feel free to check out my [profile](http://github.com/charleswal-a)!

 ## Acknowledgments

-Huge thanks to [Dataquest](https://www.youtube.com/@Dataquestio) on Youtube for creating the amazing [tutorial](https://www.youtube.com/watch?v=1O_BenficgE) to this project!
+A huge thanks to [Dataquest](https://www.youtube.com/@Dataquestio) on Youtube for creating the amazing [tutorial](https://www.youtube.com/watch?v=1O_BenficgE) behind this project!